 Some cruises are more formal than others.
 Book Cunard and blue denim isn’t acceptable anywhere on the ship after 6 pm.
 Even informal wear requires men to wear suit jackets, with tie preferred.
 Formal nights on Cunard are tuxedo & ballgown affairs.
 I cannot think of anything worse and you won’t find MrVegancruiser and myself on their ships.
 Sister company P&O is also quite traditional for their formal night but at least the 6pm curfew does not apply.
 Their American cousin Princess also have a suit jacket requirement for formal nights in the MDR.

-Should you opt to cruise with the likes of Royal Caribbean, Celebrity or MSC you will find the dress code requirement much more relaxed.
+Should you opt to cruise with the likes of Royal Caribbean, Carnival, NCL or MSC you will find the dress code requirement much more relaxed.
 No suit or suit jacket is required, just a smart shirt, trousers & shoes for men and something nice for us girls (ladies get away with pretty much anything glam).
-Here’s a photo of us in something that passes as Royal formalwear… so not very formal.
+Here’s a hazy photo of us in something that passes as Royal formalwear… so not very formal.
 Perfect for us!

 On a weeklong Royal Caribbean cruise there normally are 2 formal nights, 1 smart casual and remaining 4 are casual.
 The Royal Caribbean dress code applies to the MDR & specialty dining venues only.
 The buffet is casual dining venue each night.
 Celebrity Cruises have a similarly relaxed Evening Chic (instead of formal) dress code in the MDR on certain nights, remaining evenings being all smart casual.
 Same applies to MSC, their Gala evenings are a low key affair – if you choose so.
 NCL, however, are all casual every night in every venue and that suits some.
 Some of the ultra-luxury cruises are casual all the way as well – do check before you travel.
 And if you choose not to bring whatever the ship considers formal wear, know you may need to dine in the buffet that evening.
 But you may prefer that anyway?